• Elegy

 …

 The copyright for any material published on this website is reserved.
-Any duplication or use of objects such as images, videos, sound files and texts is not permitted without the written agreement of Studio Goliath | contact
+Any duplication or use of objects such as images, videos, sound files and texts is not permitted without the written agreement of the artist.

 Statement, 18 Feb 2026